 Colloquium on Personnel Economics

-The 22nd Colloquium on Personnel Economics will be held on
+The 22nd Colloquium on Personnel Economics was held on

 March 14–15, 2019

 The 2019 Colloquium on Personnel Economics (COPE) was the 22nd instalment of an annual conference on the economic analysis of personnel policies.
 While early on it had a focus on German speaking researchers, it is now probably the foremost conference on personnel economics in Europe.
 Find more information on the history of the COPE here.

 - Uschi Backes-Gellner, University of Zurich

 - John Forth, National Institute of Economic and Social Research